 If you need to renew parts of your running rig and is not quite sure of the dimensions, you may find the estimates computed below useful.

-This section shown boat owner's changes, improvements, etc. Here you might find inspiration for your boat.
+This section is reserved boat owner's modifications, improvements, etc. Here you might find (or contribute with) inspiration for your boat.

 Do you have changes/improvements you would like to share?
-Upload a photo and describe what to look for.
+Upload a photo and describe what you have done.

 We are always looking for new photos.
 If you can contribute with photos for Morgan 44 it would be a great help.